-The graphs of real effective exchange rate and real GDP are plotted against time on fig. 3.1.
+The graphs of real effective exchange rate and real GDP are plotted against time on fig. 4.1.
 They seem to follow inverse trend for most of the study period.
 A decrease/increase in real effective exchange rate represents depreciation/appreciation of the domestic currency in this study.
-Except for years after the 2004, a decrease/depreciation of the real effective exchange rate is accompanied by a fairly stable movement in the real gross domestic product.
-Before the reform period the real effective exchange rate declines/depreciates sharply and rises/appreciates suddenly after the reform period 1992 until 1999.
+Except for years after the 2004, a decrease/depreciation of the real effective exchange rate is

-Figure 3.2: Trends in Real Effective Exchange Rates and nominal effective exchange rates: Average for the period - 16 trading partners
+Figure 4.2: Trends in real effective exchange rates and nominal effective exchange rates: Average for the period - 16 trading partners

-From the above line chart, the real effective exchange rate less than nominal effective exchange rate shows the undervaluation of birr, while the reverse implies the overvaluation of birr.
+From the above line chart the real effective exchange rate less than nominal effective exchange rate shows the undervaluation of birr while the revers implies the overvaluation of birr.
 The real effective exchange rate starts to decline and move closely with nominal effective exchange rate from the beginning of the current government.
 It confirms that decline in REER is real devaluation as per the National Bank of Ethiopia's computation.
 Real effective exchange rate is defined as a composite of nominal exchange rate, price indices [foreign and domestic] and trade weights.
 Any change in either price indices and/or trade weights of trading partners has the power to affect/change the real effective exchange rate.
 Changes in one of these factors could be the reason for the variation of real effective exchange rate and nominal effective exchange rate for the period prior to 1992[reform period] though the nominal exchange rate was fixed.
-After the reform period, the nominal exchange rate is partly determined by the demand for and supply of foreign exchange of the inter-banks market, also affects the real effective exchange rate during this period.
+After the reform period, the nominal exchange rate is partly determined by the demand for and supply of foreign exchange among the commercial banks.
+Therefore, in addition to the above factors, any change in demand for and supply of foreign exchange of the inter-banks market, also affects the real effective exchange rate during this period.

-Ethiopia's inflation is currently higher than all its trading partners included in the researcher's analysis.
+Ethiopia's inflation is currently higher than all its trading partners included in my analysis.
 As a result, despite depreciation pressure, NBE's real effective exchange rate calculation shows rapid ETB appreciation in recent years.
 An overvalued exchange rate is hampering the competitiveness of Ethiopia.
-The authorities have continued to favor gradual ETB depreciation but, real effective exchange rate appreciation reveals increasing pressure for more significant devaluation.
+The authorities have continued to favor gradual ETB depreciation but real effective exchange rate appreciation reveals increasing pressure for more significant devaluation.
 The ETB has depreciated gradually so far this year.
 However, ongoing deterioration of Ethiopia's current account position for the coming years will likely increase pressure on the authorities to devalue the currency on a larger scale.
 The authorities remain focused on improving export performance.
-Infrastructure development and reforms to improve the investment environment are important to increasing investment and enabling export-led sectors such as manufacturing to develop further.
+Infrastructure development and reforms to improve the investment environment are key to increasing investment and enabling export-led sectors such as manufacturing to develop further.
 Increasing power-sector capacity and infrastructure projects including rail and road remain important in GTP II.
 The authorities are targeting huge investment spending on industrial parks over the next 10 years.
 This should help drive manufacturing performance over the medium term, but concerns remain about the affordability of such plans.
 Since export performance has been sluggish, hampered by softer commodity price trends and weak commodity exports; all of which has contributed to a wider trade deficit.